yassermessahli/genicon/README.md

 ### Product Overview

-AnythingLLM is a full-stack application where you can use commercial off-the-shelf LLMs or popular open source LLMs and vectorDB solutions to build a private ChatGPT with no compromises that you can run locally as well as host remotely and be able to chat intelligently with any documents you provide it.
+Genicon is a full-stack application where you can use commercial off-the-shelf LLMs or popular open source LLMs and vectorDB solutions to build a private ChatGPT with no compromises that you can run locally as well as host remotely and be able to chat intelligently with any documents you provide it.

-AnythingLLM divides your documents into objects called `workspaces`.
+Genicon divides your documents into objects called `workspaces`.
 A Workspace functions a lot like a thread, but with the addition of containerization of your documents.
 Workspaces can share documents, but they do not talk to each other so you can keep your context for each workspace clean.

-## Cool features of AnythingLLM
+## Cool features of Genicon

 - 🆕 [**Full MCP-compatibility**](https://docs.anythingllm.com/mcp-compatibility/overview)
 - 🆕 [**No-code AI Agent builder**](https://docs.anythingllm.com/agent-flows/overview)